starwolf0320/web3-interview-preparation/README.md

     </ul>
 </details>
 <details>
-  <summary>How can you obtain Ether?</summary>
+  <summary>How can you obtain ether?</summary>
     <ul>
       <li>
-        Ethers can be obtained by mining or by trading Ethers with other cryptocurrencies
+        Ether can be obtained by mining or by trading Ether with other cryptocurrencies
       </li>
     </ul>
 </details>